remind101/conveyor/README.md

 ## Scale Out

 Conveyor only needs to talk to the docker daemon API.
-The easiest way to scale out is to scale Docker out using [Docker Swarm](https://github.com/docker/swarm).
+The easiest way to scale out is to scale out Docker using [Docker Swarm](https://github.com/docker/swarm).

 ## API (Soon)

 Conveyor also sports a restful API for triggering builds.
-You can use this this with tooling to, say for example, trigger a build before you deploy.
+You can use this with tooling to, say for example, trigger a build before you deploy.

 ### POST /builds